rylanharper/BELRAD/README.md

 ## ✅ Gotchas

-There are a couple of opinionated "gotchas" that need to be implemented in order for this project to work properly with Shopify:
+There are a couple of opinionated "gotchas" that need to be implemented in order for this project to work properly with Shopify *(however these are completely optional)*:

-- Enable product metafields by going to `Settings → Metafields → Products` and creating a color metafield type.
-Once you create a product, scroll to the bottom to add in a metafield color swtach.
+- Enable product metafields by going to `Settings → Metafields → Products` and `Settings → Metafields → Variants`.
+You will want to create a `color` metafield for products and variants.
+Once you create a product, scroll to the bottom to add in a metafield color-swtach.
+You will also have to include a metafield color swtach for each variant as well (this can be time consuming, but is necessary for product color-swatches to work properly).
+If you do not wish to have color-swatches then you must remove any references to product metafields within this project.

-- Each product that has a variety of colors (more than one) must have the same unique `productType` as its corresponding products.
-Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc. I have found that placing a matching code as a product type makes this really simple.
-[Checkout this code generator](https://www.voucherify.io/generator)!
+- Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc. In this demo I have my product url routes set to `product-brand-name-product-name-product-color`.

+- In this demo, all products have a size and color variant.
+If I have a product with a standard size or one-size-fits all I add in the size value as `Universal`.
+If you wish to not have this then just edit the size type to whatever is best.

 - Make sure the first product tag within Shopify is always the product's category or brand.
-I currently use `{{ product.tags[0] }}` to easily display the corresponding category/brand (though this is completely optional).
+I currently use `{{ product.tags[0] }}` to easily display the corresponding category/brand (though this is completely optional and can be replaces with `productType`).

 - In order to have multiple product descriptions, I have set up the following computed property `productDescription` within `product-content.vue`.
 This allows you simply write `---` within Shopify's description editor to split up your product's description into various parts such as details, shipping, care, etc.